---->

 and other quantal theories that seem supported mostly by 'particle

-physics, the first statement by C.A.Mead in his introduction to his
+In current physics, the first statement by C.A.Mead in his introduction to his

 2000 'Collective Electrodynamics' is that "the last 7 decades of